MM-LLMs/mm-llms.github.io/_tabs/about.md

 ## Our Mission
-We build this website to thoroughly survey the direction of MM-LLMS.
+We build this website to thoroughly survey the direction of MM-LLMs.

 ---